 Please note there is no parking available at Kew for the Kew the Music event.
-Please check the Transport for London website for further information regarding parking in the area – link here.
+Please check the Transport for London website for further information regarding parking in the area.

-There are 2 designated pick-up/drop-off areas, the first of which is between Pavilion and Victoria Gate (TW9 3JR).
-From here it is approximately 300 metres to Victoria Gate, the nearest entry.
-The area will be coned off and will have signage to demarcate it.
-The other will be at Kew Green, directly outside the Elizabeth Gate entrance (TW9 3AB).
+There is a designated pick-up/drop-off area at Kew Green, directly outside the Elizabeth Gate entrance (TW9 3AB).
 A one way system will be in place at Kew Green for the duration of Kew the Music 2022.